w3c/mnx/README.md

 The first step in our design was assembling an exhaustive list of roles and use cases for music notation in general.
 We published this document, [MNX Use Cases](https://w3c.github.io/mnx/use-cases/), in 2017.
 Not every use case there is meant to be covered by MNX-Common, but this is a solid reference that helps us consider the spectrum of what people do with digital music notation.
 It also gives us a common language around “roles” such as Composer, Performer or Developer.

+Beyond that, we’ve jumped into writing [an early draft specification for MNX-Common](https://w3c.github.io/mnx/overview/).
 The [MNX GitHub issue tracker](https://github.com/w3c/mnx/issues) collects open issues we need to work through in designing the format.

 Our plan of action is to start with large questions — such as whether notes are stored by their sounding pitch or written pitch — and progressively nail down the format.